sammba-mri/sammba-mri/doc/index.rst

-..
-MINDt documentation master file, created by sphinx-quickstart on Thu Sep 08 17:28:10 2016.
+.. sammba-MRI documentation master file, created by sphinx-quickstart on Thu Sep 08 17:28:10 2016.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to MINDt's documentation!
+Welcome to sammba-MRI's documentation!
 ===================================

 Contents: